torvalds/linux/Documentation/PCI/pci.rst

 Generic flavors of pci_request_region() are request_mem_region()
 (for MMIO ranges) and request_region() (for IO Port ranges).
-Use these for address resources that are not described by "normal" PCI BARs.
+Use these for address resources that are analt described by "analrmal" PCI BARs.

 Also see pci_request_selected_regions() below.